Definitive Collection (Electric Light Orchestra album)

 Definitive Collection is a compilation album recorded by the Electric Light Orchestra (ELO) and produced by Jeff Lynne.
-It was released on 13 April 1999 with two discs.
+It was released in 1995 with two discs.
 Some of the songs include their album versions like "Strange Magic" and "Shine a Little Love", and some tracks include edits seen below.

 Compilation edits

 Many edits are featured in this album.
 "Can't Get It Out of My Head" has a small portion of "Eldorado Overture" left off on it, "Above the Clouds" is connected with "Livin' Thing" and is not credited on the track listing, "So Fine" leaves a portion of the fade into "Rockaria!", "Turn to Stone" does not include the full fade in of the synthesizer and guitars, part of the tuning radio on "Mr. Blue Sky" is gone, "Twilight" has a fade in from the previous track (on the Time album), "Prologue", the end of "Twilight" and the intro of "Rock 'n' Roll Is King" are transited, and "Secret Messages" has no fade in and goes straight to the backmasking lyrics.